DEFRA/software-development-standards/node.md

-## Draft Node.js Guidelines
+## Draft Node.js Standards

 ### General
-* Use [Standard JS](https://standardjs.com/) to lint your code.
-A conistent approach to code layout, spacing and formatting to code makes it easier to switch between projects.
-By [adding it as a dev dependency](https://standardjs.com/index.html#install) it can be easily used in the terminal, [Webstorm](https://blog.jetbrains.com/webstorm/2017/04/using-javascript-standard-style/), and [Visual Studio](https://marketplace.visualstudio.com/items?itemName=chenxsan.vscode-standardjs).
+* Node.js code is JS code and should follow the [JS standards](javascript.md)
-* Session state should not be stored on the node app server
+* Session state should not be stored on the node app server.
+Don't tie a session to a particular node server instance.
+Usie a distributed cache or document storage database and not something like express-session.
 * Avoid blocking the [main event loop and the worker pool](https://nodejs.org/en/docs/guides/dont-block-the-event-loop/).
 In short "you shouldn't do too much work for any client in any single callback or task." and consider passing CPU intensive tasks off to another service.
 * Prefer await over callbacks and avoid nested callbacks.
 This is easily done in [Node 8 and above](https://nodejs.org/api/util.html#util_util_promisify_original).

 ### Versions

 * Be aware of the Node.js [support timeline](https://nodejs.org/en/about/releases).
-* Aim to keep on Active LTS (10.x at the time of writing).
+* Keep on Active LTS (10.x at the time of writing).
 * Don't drop behind Maintenance LTS (8.x at the time of writing).
 * Don't progress beyond Active LTS.